All-Party Parliamentary Group

 Contact appg.griefsupport@ataloss.org

-AtaLoss has also submitted to the Terminally Ill Adults (End of Life) Bill 2024-25 (Assisted Dying Bill).
+AtaLoss has also submitted written evidence to the Terminally Ill Adults (End of Life) Bill 2024-25 (Assisted Dying Bill).
 This has been received and is publicly available as TIAB57.
 Please note, whilst we remain neutral on the Bill, we emphasise the importance of considering bereavement issues if the Bill progresses.
 We are focused on ensuring that the needs of bereaved individuals and families are addressed in any future discussions.